 Our work is grounded and guided by our shared understanding of decolonization and reciprocity, and vision, principles, and transformational goals that you can learn about here.

-Circulating our Living Land Acknowledgement Resource Guide, which is a practical guide on how to offer a land acknowledgement grounded in concrete action steps and reflective praxis that moves us towards decolonization and reciprocity.
+Developing a living land acknowledgement grounded in concrete action steps and reflective praxis that moves us towards decolonization and reciprocity.
+We have outlined how to engage in this practice in our Living Land Acknowledgement Resource Guide.

-Building institutional relationships with representatives of Tribal Nations and Indigenous communities, locally and regionally.
+Building right and reciprocal relationships with representatives of Tribal Nations and Indigenous communities, locally and regionally, whose lands Hampshire College is currently on.